dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 Remember that options are typically stated with either a leading `--`.

-Legacy options begin with either '-' or '/'; however they are begin migrated to the POSIX-compliant `--` form.
+Legacy options begin with either '-' or '/'; however they are being migrated to the POSIX-compliant `--` form.

 ### 25.8.1.
 Help and version information {#sec-controlling-help}